|

 weighs 285 lbs and stomps around the set like Godzilla with the gout, while

 real life Phil is a 150 lb. midget who can’t even act.”
+Truth

 aside, Phil of Phil Surfboards (“Surfboards of the Stars”) took exception